sarahdobson/ficam-pacs/pages/pacs_training.md

 ---
 ## What Training Is Required?

-The team responsible for the PACS design, procurement, deployment, testing, and maintenance may include both agency employees and contract personnel.
+**<LaChelle: Training is always good.
+Make this a separate page on Training suggestions and opportunities.
+Link to how an agency user can buy or attend the training options (aligned with submitting their annual training plan and using their annual training budget).>**The team responsible for the PACS design, procurement, deployment, testing, and maintenance may include both agency employees and contract personnel.
 The mix will vary depending on the scope of the project, but the team as a whole must have a wide range of knowledge and experience.
 Some training will be general, but most training must be tailored to agency policies, facility procedures, and the system being installed.

 ### Administrator Training